Summary

 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 Please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

-Basically, if you can’t prove to the issuer that you have the means to pay your balances, you probably won’t get a card.
-But with or without a credit card, it still all comes down to being responsible.
+What that means is that you probably won’t get approved for a credit card if you can’t prove to the issuer that you have the means to pay what you owe.
+But with or without a credit card, there are ways to build credit as a student.
+And, it generally boils down to showcasing that you’re responsible with your finances.

 1. Become an authorized user on a parent’s account